 Covenant Eyes is the bridge between technology and relationships.
 The only “magic” in Covenant Eyes is a heart willing to change.
 The choice to pursue accountability is a powerful choice.
 When someone continues to make that choice every day, not trying to look for loopholes or circumvention techniques, even though they could, because they don’t want to alienate themselves from their family, friends, or community—this is a healing choice.

-For those who think being a Christian has its own built-in accountability (i.e. accountability to God), don’t forget that when acting on an impulse-based desires, an addict’s only thought is filling the bottomless hole they believe exists in their life.
+For those who think being a Christian has its own built-in accountability (i.e. accountability to God), don’t forget that when acting on an impulse-based desire, an addict’s only thought is filling the bottomless hole they believe exists in their life.
 God is the last person to cross their mind except for some in the moment of shame at the end.

-I am a member of the Covenant Eyes Customer Support Team.
+I am a member of the Covenant Eyes team.
 I am also a client and a recovering porn addict.
-I use the software daily to protect not only myself from the rotten things I did in the past, but also to protect my family and guide my children down the path of healthy Internet choices.
+I use the software daily to protect not only myself from the rotten things I did in the past, but also to protect my family and guide my children down the path of healthy digital choices.
 The examples given of people who use Covenant Eyes are based on just some of the people who have made a permanent imprint on my life.
 To them, the sense of security they get from Covenant Eyes is not false.
-In their lives, Covenant Eyes is the deep breath before the sentence, “I got your Accountability report.
+In their lives, Covenant Eyes is the deep breath before the sentence, “I got your accountability report.
 If you have a moment I’d to talk through it with you.”
 It’s giving them hope for their family and for tomorrow.

 Jeff Welch is a Quality Assurance Analyst at Covenant Eyes.
 He has written about keeping your faith and humor in a fallen world on his personal blog.
 As a husband and father, he is passionate about protecting families from the seedy underside of the internet.